 First Class Ain't What It Used to Be

 Don't get me wrong -- when I am filing past the first few rows of seats on my way to the back of the plane, those big leather seats with folks already drinking wine in them have a strong allure.
-But those seats come with a cost, whether in cash or in miles, and you don't get all that much more than the folks in coach -- it's usually the same meals, albeit for "free," the same headphones with the same movies or DirecTV, and the same limited seat incline.
+But those seats come with a cost, whether in cash or in miles, and on domestic flights you don't get all that much more than the folks in coach -- it's usually the same meals, albeit for "free," the same headphones with the same movies or DirecTV, and the same limited seat incline.

 For international flights, you are talking about an entirely different situation.
 Much more critically than better food and drinks, first- and business-class seats in most international aircraft convert into beds that are actually pretty darn comfortable.
 On a flight back from Tokyo in first class a few years ago, I was actually disappointed when we began our final descent; when is the last time that happened in coach?